opendatakosovo/border-wait/README.md

-# Border Wait - Bot App
+# Border Wait - Crawler and Bot Application

 Border Wait is a python web crawler, facebook and twitter bot - crawls the data from [Qendra Kombëtare për Menaxhim Kufitar (QKMK)](https://mpb.rks-gov.net/QKMK.aspx) then posts and tweets the delays at each border with a specifc gif on facebook and twitter.